How project status reports work: 8 steps + template

 How often should you report out?

 When you use a project reporting tool, you can set a task for yourself to always send status reports on a certain day each week.
-These recurring reminders make it easy to keep stakeholders informed, whether you're sending weekly status updates or monthly progress reports.
-Either way, stakeholders will begin to expect your updates, which means less frequent check-ins from them (plus they’ll appreciate always being in the loop).
+These recurring reminders make it easy to keep stakeholders informed.
+Stakeholders will begin to expect your updates, which means fewer frequent check-ins from them.

 By sending regular reports, you can avoid multiple meetings related to a project (we all know unnecessary meetings have their own reputation).
 Skip the check-in meetings and save your time for more important work.